jeremenichelli/jeremenichelli.github.io/_posts/2016-02-18-seven-things-to-consider-while-building-an-api.md

 ### steer

-Here's a good example of these two principles working together, when I was building a library to run code when the user changes the scrolling direction, I knew that I needed to do some stuff during the scroll event.
-But what if the developer also needs to execute some stuff and prefers to group what happens on scrolling, or use the library logic under a condition?
+Here's a good example of these two principles working together.
+I was building a library to run code when the user changes the scrolling direction and I knew that I needed to do some stuff during the scroll event, but what if the developer also needs to execute some stuff and prefers to group what happens on scrolling, or use the library logic under a condition?

 To allow this the function that will be executed during scrolling is also accessible on its own through the API *(1)*, instead of being private.
 In addition to that, an `events` option can be passed as `false` when the module is initialized *(2)*, and you can <a href="https://github.com/jeremenichelli/steer#steertrigger" target="_blank">call the method inside your own event architecture</a>.